 The time for talking is over and you have to use a pre-emptive strike, or respond/react to their sudden aggressive, violent attack...

 Remember, most of us are used to a warm cosy feeling as we practise our Aikido self defence techniques.
 Also even if we miss our timing and cannot block an attack in the dojo, will it really do that much to us...

 After all a full on street attack is aggressive, and it has been shown, by experts, that it can freeze you in your tracks.
 Even if you are a seasoned student or instructor, can you really get past that rush of adrenaline when you are in fear for your life.

-Of, course if you are one of those students or instructors, who can calmly deal with any sudden stressful situation, then go about your day, unaffected (like a cat), then you are ok... right?
+Of, course if you are one of those students or instructors, who can calmly deal with any sudden, violent, stressful situation, then go about your day, relaxed and unaffected, just like a cat, then you are okay... right?

 I am not trying to have a go at students or instructors of Aikido, just to wake up those who think they are safe, After all there is an increasing amount of street violence happening on a daily basis.